 How often do cats need rabies shots?
-It's a question that many pet parents find themselves asking and that's understandable given that rabies is a viral disease of mammals that is invariably fatal.
-Because of this, regular vaccination is vital in cats and dogs to prevent death and the spread of the virus in case of exposure.
+It's a question that many pet parents find themselves asking and that's understandable given that vets warn rabies is a viral disease that is fatal with no treatment available.
+Because of this, regular vaccination is vital in cats to prevent death and the spread of the virus in case of exposure.

 What is rabies?